Andrew McCutchen Player Props: Pirates vs. Guardians

-On Tuesday, Andrew McCutchen (.292 on-base percentage in past 10 games, 86 points below season-long percentage) and the Pittsburgh Pirates face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:05 PM ET.
+Andrew McCutchen, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates against the Cleveland Guardians, with Aaron Civale on the hill, July 19 at 12:35 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Guardians.
+In his last game he had a one-hit showing (1-for-4) against the Guardians.

 Andrew McCutchen Game Info & Props vs. the Guardians